-Our grants do not normally exceed £1000 but may be larger in exceptional circumstances.
-Applications on this form are normally considered quarterly by the Research Grants Panel, and should be sent to the Honorary General Secretary by the first day of February, April, July or October.
+Our grants do not normally exceed £1,500 but may be larger in exceptional circumstances.
+Applications on our form (doc or pdf) are normally considered quarterly by the Grants Panel, and should be sent to the Honorary General Secretary by the first day of February, April, July or October.

 Scope and conditions